8 a.m. - 5 p.m.

 We will support a dedicated membership of honest, accountable professionals who exemplify honor and integrity to build and retain public trust.

-Many things have changed over the past 100+ years, but one thing remains constant.
-There always will be fires and people in need of medical aid.
-It is with great pride and tradition that the men and women of Eau Claire Fire and Rescue carry on that tradition 24 hours a day, 7 days a week.
+Many aspects of the department have changed over the past 100+ years, but the one constant has been the need for the variety of services the fire department provides.
+It is with great pride and tradition that the men and women of Eau Claire Fire and Rescue carry out their duties 24 hours a day, 7 days a week.